The-O-King/L3beh/README.md

 **component_utils.h**
 A file that contains utilities used to create metadata and functions for components.
 This includes:

- - componentSignature: a typedef for the bitset used by systems to verify if an entity belongs to a system
+ - **componentSignature**: a typedef for the bitset used by systems to verify if an entity belongs to a system
- - invoker, make_invoker, and erase_at_index: Functions used to create type-erased function signatures for deletion functions needed to remove an entity and it's corresponding components from the game world.
+ - **invoker, make_invoker, and erase_at_index**: Functions used to create type-erased function signatures for deletion functions needed to remove an entity and it's corresponding components from the game world.
 More info can be found here: https://stackoverflow.com/questions/52397451/call-a-vectors-function-given-the-vectors-pointer-as-a-void
- - generate_type_id() and type_id(): Functions that are used to make it easy for the programmer to get the ID of a registered component in the game engine.
+ - **generate_type_id()** and type_id(): Functions that are used to make it easy for the programmer to get the ID of a registered component in the game engine.
 This uses templated functions with static variables that generate a new ID every time a new component type is registered and will always return that value when provided the same component type.

 **componentManager.h/.cpp**
 This code has all the logic that is used to manage component data.
 Before being used, component types need to be registered with the component manager (this is done using the world object though).
 Once registered, the component type gets an entry in a vector of vectors which stores the actual component instances (see the visualization below)